DessimozLab/Annotation-Orthology/GSpTDBenchmark/README.txt

 Before running the benchmark, there are some pre processing steps to be done:
-1) The prep_bs_from_omastandalone.drw script needs to be copied in the base directory of each OMA run 2)Subsequently, the next command should be run (once for each Annotation set, from the OMA run directory:
+1) The prep_bs_from_omastandalone.drw script needs to be copied in the base directory of each OMA run 2)Subsequently, the next command should be run (once for each Annotation set), from the OMA run directory:
 ```
 echo "ReadProgram('parameters.drw'); ReadProgram('prep_bs_from_omastandalone.drw');" | bin/omadarwin
 ```